theonetruenerd/VenusLibraryDocumentation/docs/source/Array.rst

   :return: A boolean of whether the input array is all strings or not
   :rtype: Boolean

-.. py:function:: Sort(array i_arrValues, variable i_intSortMode, o_bSuccessfulSorted)
+.. ven:function:: Sort(array i_arrValues, variable i_intSortMode, o_bSuccessfulSorted)

   This function outputs a sorted version of the array using the Shakersort sorting algorithm.
 All values in the array must share the same type for this function to work.
 Sort mode can either be 1 or 2, 1 is ascending and 2 is descending.